umastotra/umastotra/README.md

 🚧 Some projects I’m working on:

-- 🎯 **GitHub Projects Dashboard** – a dev-friendly tracker for repos using React + GraphQL
+- 🎯 **GitHub Repositories Tracker** – a dev-friendly tracker for github repos using React + GraphQL
 - 🔁 **CI/CD Automation** – streamlining workflows with GitHub Actions + Docker
 - 📡 **Live Data Visualizer** – real-time charts using WebSockets and subscriptions